wasabifx/wasabi/README.md

 #### Including as a dependency (Gradle) ####

-For Gradle projects, 0.1-SNAPSHOT version can be included like this (`build.gradle` file):
+For Gradle projects, dependency can be included like this (`build.gradle` file):

 ```groovy
 repositories {